leanprover/fp-lean/functional-programming-lean/src/getting-to-know/structures.md

 ```

 Because structures exist to "bundle up" a collection of data, naming it and treating it as a single unit, it is also important to be able to extract the individual fields of a structure.
-This is done using dot notation, as in C, Python, or Rust.
+This is done using dot notation, as in C, Python, Rust, or JavaScript.

 ```lean
 {{#example_in Examples/Intro.lean originx}}